Your Guide to Upholstery Fabrics: What are they and which type do you need?

 Upholstery is the art of covering or repairing furniture with fabric, padding, springs or leather, but this isn't the only use for upholstery fabric.
 The kind of upholstery fabrics we find in shops aren't just used for traditional upholstery – they can also used to make curtains, blinds and other soft furnishings, from covering bed boards to footstools or making seat cushions.

 Traditional upholstery is on the rise here in the UK, according to a recent survey of the nation's craft habits.
 It's a craft with historical origins (we do love a bit of craft history) – the word itself comes from the Middle ages, and is rooted in the original word "upholder" – meaning an artisan who made fabric furnishings.
 It really took off in the 18th century, when the Elizabethan era saw a rise in demand for comfort in home furnishings.
 Upholsterers were called upon by the wealthy to add padding, springs and soft touches like cushions to hard furniture in their homes.
-Now it's on the rise again, as a year of pandemic lockdowns and quarantine have seen many of us stay inside and throw ourselves into home decorating.

 Just as the project you need to use upholstery fabric for will vary, so will the type you need... and the price.
 Upholstery fabrics can be pricey, but there are more budget options too.
 We'll talk you though what to look for...